USDC Lending Rates Compared

 What is USDC Crypto?

 USDC is straight-forward, asset-backed stablecoin.
-In other words, Centre holds $1 USD in the bank for every 1 USDC issued.
+In other words, Centre holds $1 USD in cash or equivalent assets, for every 1 USDC issued.
 Centre is backed by strictly regulated US financial institutions and publishes a monthly audit report by an accounting firm, Grant Thornton, to prove its capitalization.
 Essentially, this is the exact same structure as the Tether USDT stablecoin, except with greater transparency and more trusted brand names behind it.

 USDC utilizes the Ethereum blockchain and follows the ERC-20 standard, which is the most the common among all cryptoassets.
 In this way, USDC can provide the stability of the US Dollar but also leverage the power of smart contracts to enable a new set of possibilities of financial services.
 The Ethereum smart contracts can be used for new forms of lending, borrowing, and payments.